nbougial-zone01-projects/ascii-art-reverse/README.md

-# ASCII Art Generator (Go)
+# ASCII Art Generator & Reverser (Go)

-CLI tool that converts input strings into ASCII art using selectable banner templates.
+CLI tool that converts input strings into ASCII art using selectable banner templates, and can reverse ASCII art files back to the original text.

 ## Features